astrolicious/studiocms/www/docs/src/content/docs/config-reference/default-frontend-config.md

 ## `injectDefaultFrontEndRoutes`

-Inject Default Routes - Injects the default routes for the StudioCMS Frontend
+Inject Default Routes - Injects the default routes for the StudioCMS front-end

 - **Type:** `boolean`
 - **Default:** `true`

-`injectDefaultFrontEndRoutes` is a boolean value that is used to determine if the user facing frontend routes should be injected into the `astroStudioCMS`.
-This is used to setup your frontend routes
+`injectDefaultFrontEndRoutes` Should the user facing frontend routes be injected into the `astroStudioCMS`.
+This is used to setup your front-end routes.

 ## `inject404Route`